Meet the KSRL Staff: Erika EarlesJanuary 11th, 2023

 This is the latest installment in a recurring series of posts introducing readers to the staff of Kenneth Spencer Research Library.
-Today’s profile features Charissa Pincock, who joined the Spencer Research Library processing unit in February as a Processing Archivist.
+Today’s profile features Erika Earles, who joined Spencer Research Library in June 2022 as a Manuscripts Processor.

 Where are you from?